PowerDNS/pdns/docs/settings.rst

 -  String
 -  Default: The hostname of the server

 This is the server ID that will be returned on an EDNS NSID query.
+It defaults to the server's hostname.

 .. _setting-only-notify: